-- From the beginning of his rule until today, al-Assad has grown increasingly outspoken about his ties with Russia, China, and Iran.
+- Pre-rebellion: al-Assad advocated Syria as an essential integrator of Arab nations, especially economically, basing his argument on pan-Arab nationalism.
+He spoke of Turkey positively, and his speeches from 2001 until 2011 revealed a generally positive tone towards Arab Gulf states. - Once Syria plunged into civil war, al-Assad's Pan-Arabic strategic geopolitical discourse vanished from his public rhetoric.
+By August 2012 the president stated that Turkey had some responsibility for the "bloodshed" that his country was experiencing; In March 2011, the Syrian leader started to hint at the dangerous influence of satellite channels on the country's domestic situation, most likely in reference to Gulf stations such as Al-Jazeera and Al-Arabiya - From the beginning of his rule until today, al-Assad has grown increasingly outspoken about his ties with Russia, China, and Iran.
 In particular, al-Assad has remained most consistent regarding how he portrays his relations with Russia. - Starting in August 2006, al-Assad's language towards the United States turned progressively hostile.
 Throughout 2006 and 2007, al-Assad claimed that the United States used the United Nations to destroy Middle Eastern stability.
 While he repeatedly depicted Syria as the indirect victim of the U.S. occupation of Iraq, as well as of "conspiracies" against Syria in Lebanon.
 In November 2012, he stated that the United States was "against" him, and that it was supporting "terrorists" through its conduits in Turkey.

-Approach 5: The Arabic Twittersphere - Ms. Jacquelyn Chinn, Mr. Patrick Issa and Dr. Randy Kluver (Texas A&M)
+Approach 5: Al Assad in the Arabic Twittersphere - Ms. Jacquelyn Chinn, Mr. Patrick Issa and Dr. Randy Kluver (Texas A&M)

-A team of analysts from University Texas, Austin, analyzed the twitter feeds of 195 influential Arabs in the Middle East, in each 24 hour period before and after al-Assad delivered a speech for the months of August and September, 2013.
+A team of analysts from Texas A&M University analyzed the twitter feeds of 195 influential Arabic social media activists in the Middle East, in each 24 hour period before and after Assad delivered a speech for the months of August and September, 2013.

-Their primary finding is that influential Arabs tweet about al-Assad frequently, but do not pass on his messages.
-Therefore, al-Assad probably does not have much of an influence through Twitter on the general Arab population.
+Their primary finding is that influential Arabs tweet about Assad frequently, but do not pass on his messages.
+There is little incidence of retweets of Assad, which is typically a measure of social influence, or clout.
+Moreover, key regime figures and supporters do not have extensive social media presence, and in this important arena, have therefore "abandoned the battle field" for public opinion in social media.
+Therefore, Assad probably does not have much of an influence through social media on the regional population.